dpi/rng/README.md

    one child Registrant.
 Each Registration has at least one owner Registrant.
  * Registrant: an entity that maintains a relationship between a Registration and an Identity.
- * Identity: any entity that has implemented a method for contact, core implements the User entity, although RNG provides another entity which is used for anonymous purposes.
+ * Identity: an entity that has implemented a method for contact.
+Cores' user module provides the User entity.
+Identity module provides the Contact entity, allowing users to create registrations by providing an email address.
  * EventTypeConfig: and entity maintaining configuration, and default values for EventConfig.
 Each EventTypeConfig is associated with an event bundle.
    This type exists pending [#2361775].